Tulane outside linebacker Patrick Johnson excelling as pass rusher, reaching 10 season sacks

 Coach Willie Fritz and the underclassmen said they wanted a bowl trip for the senior more than for themselves.

-Tying Douglas for second place—Mark Olavari holds the school record with 14 sacks in 1973—will have to wait until Tulane (6-6) faces Louisiana-Lafayette (7-5) on Saturday in the Cure Bowl.
+Tying Douglas for second place — Mark Olavari holds the school record with 14 sacks in 1973 — will have to wait until Tulane (6-6) faces Louisiana-Lafayette (7-5) on Saturday in the Cure Bowl.

 “It’s a shame he had that one taken away from him,” Tulane defensive coordinator Jack Curtis said.
 “It’s a bad rule.
 He caused the fumble and the quarterback’s down.
 That’s a sack.
 You hate that he didn’t get it, but it gives him something to strive for.”